davidaramant/StateDiagramNet/README.md

-# statediagram-codegen
+# StateDiagramNet

-Generates C# code from PlantUML diagrams
+A .NET library for reading and writing state machines in PlantUML format.